 You will have the opportunity to be involved fully in discussions and decisions about your child's learning.
 You want what is best for your child and have unique knowledge and experience to contribute to understanding their additional support needs.
 You have a key role to play in your child's education.
 Partnership with parents is central to ensuring that children and young people with additional support needs benefit fully from learning.

-Enquire, the Scottish advice and information service for additional support for learning.
-Use Enquire's telephone helpline (0345 123 2303) to get advice on your specific circumstances.
+Enquire, the Scottish advice service for additional support for learning.
+Contact Enquire's telephone helpline on 0345 123 2303 or visit the Enquire website.

 Or find information on Parentzone Scotland on your child's